 An increasing number of states have considered or adopted laws that attempt to impose tax collection obligations on out-of-state companies.
 Additionally, the Supreme Court of the United States ruled in South Dakota v.
 Wayfair, Inc. et al ("Wayfair"), that online sellers can be required to collect sales and use tax despite not having a physical presence in the buyer's state.
 In response to Wayfair, or otherwise, states or local governments may adopt, or begin to enforce, laws requiring us to calculate, collect, and remit taxes on sales in their jurisdictions.
 A successful assertion by one or more states requiring us to collect taxes where we presently do not do so, or to collect more taxes in a jurisdiction in which we currently do collect some taxes, could result in substantial tax liabilities, including taxes on past sales, as well as penalties and interest.
-The imposition by state governments or local governments of sales tax collection obligations on out-of-state sellers could also create additional administrative burdens for us, put us at a competitive disadvantage if they do not impose similar obligations on our competitors, and decrease our future sales, which could have a material adverse effect on our business and results of operations.
+The imposition by state governments or local governments for us, put us at a competitive disadvantage if they do not impose similar obligations on our competitors, and decrease our future sales, which could have a material adverse effect on our business and results of operations.